The Crossed Grain Symbol

 Our Crossed Grain symbol is a quick and easy way of identifying foods you can eat.

-Food products that have the Crossed Grain symbol on the packaging are gluten free and suitable for people with coeliac disease.
+Food products certified with our Crossed Grain symbol are gluten free and suitable for people with coeliac disease.

-There are different types of licence for the symbol based on where the product is sold and what ingredients are in the product.
-You can tell what kind of licence the product has by the licence number which will be shown alongside the symbol.
+There are different types of licence for the symbol based on where the product is sold and what ingredients are used.
+You can tell what kind of licence the product has by the licence number shown alongside the symbol.

 This type of licence number shows that the company is based in the UK and is selling their products mostly in the UK.
 It also shows that the product is gluten free.